FG-s-Modlists/FGs-Modlists-Site/content/en/livingskyrim/lsissiues.md

 ### Gameplay Issues

+#### "How do I start the Main Quest?"

+Alternate Perspective modifies how the main quest begins in Living Skyrim 3.
+With any start except for the Dragonborn start, Helgen will remain intact as a fully functional town until such time that you decide to start the main story.
+To begin the main Skyrim story, go to Helgen and speak with the innkeeper.
+Selecting the dialogue option "I'd like to rent a room (Start intro)" and sleeping in the bed in the room Matlara leads you to will begin the opening sequence of Skyrim, with the notable change that you are a bystander that gets caught in the Alduin attack.

 #### “The Main Quest doesn’t proceed after retrieving the Dragonstone.”

 Read this modpage: [At Your Own Pace](https://www.nexusmods.com/skyrimspecialedition/mods/52704)